-Keeping stress levels low and being aware of individual triggers can help.
-Medications and topical treatments are also options you can discuss with your doctor.
+Keeping stress levels low and being aware of personal triggers can help.
+Medications and topical treatments are also options you can discuss with a doctor or dermatologist.

 No, having eczema doesn’t automatically mean you have a weak immune system.
 It does mean that your immune system is sensitive, often overreacting to things that aren’t real threats to your body.

 Some people with eczema have a primary immunodeficiency disorder that may make them more likely to get infections.
 But eczema can also affect people with healthy immune systems.

 When you have eczema, the skin barrier that would normally keep out allergens, bacteria, and other germs isn’t working as it should.
 Instead of keeping unwanted elements out, breaks in your skin’s barrier allow them to seep in, according to 2023 research.